peter-mxtoolbox/vastlands/Events/2022-08-02 Valley of the Cats.md

 Up at the Catriarch’s house - it is a prefabricated building made by Cogflower.
 He shows off the [[Cat’s Eye]].
 It once gazed out from the Stray Titan.
-If you look into the eye you can see remote locations. [[JennyG]] looks back to [[Thousand Fingers]].
+If you look into the eye you can see remote locations. [[JennyG]] looks back to [[_Thousand Fingers]].
 The dwellers there band together to fight the [[KaiGool]].
 They gather slime whistles from the [[Shoppe of Exiles]] and it destroys [[The Rock of Exiles]].
-Next it goes over to the [[God-to-Be]] pillar and devours all the treasure left up there.
+Next it goes over to the [[Characters/God-to-Be]] pillar and devours all the treasure left up there.
 It then tears down the pillar.
 The Night Mouth Clanhold attacks with ranged weapons.
 The KaiGool has a breath weapon, a cloud of nanites.
 A purple, glittery dust cloud.
 It dissolves inorganic matter.
 The navy made up from water taxis under the leadership of [[The Slamm]] attacked and pushed the  [[KaiGool]] away and east.
 Thousand Fingers is now known as [[Broken Fingers]].